SilvianeC/BroadcastChat/README.md

 - GCC (GNU Compiler, to compile the C files)

 ## Setup

+**ATTENTION: the program is developed in a way that the client must be Raspberry PI 4!!If it isnt some errors might appear**

 **1. Open the MAKEFILE and make this changes:**

 KDIR := <write_the_path_to_linux_custom_on_your_computer>